syncfusion-content/wpf-docs/wpf/Autocomplete/Autocomplete-and-filtering.md

 ## Display a message when suggestions are empty

-When the entered item is not in the suggestion list, Autocomplete displays a text indicating that there is no search results found.
+When the entered item is not in the suggestion list, AutoComplete displays a text indicating that there is no search results found.
 You can set the desire text to be displayed for indicating no results found with the [NoResultsFoundTemplate](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfInput.Wpf~Syncfusion.Windows.Controls.Input.SfTextBoxExt~NoResultsFoundTemplate.html) property.

 {% tabs %}
 {% highlight xaml %}